amha-kindu/terguami/README.md

 Key highlights include:

 - **Custom Tokenizer**: Uses subword tokenization (Byte Pair Encoding) for robust handling of rare and compound words.
-- **Preprocessing**: Text preprocessing with **NLTK**, including lowercasing, abbreviation normalization, normalization of character level mismatch, punctuation & special character removal, and stopword removal for cleaner and consistent input data.
+- **Preprocessing**: Applied Text preprocessing including lowercasing, abbreviation normalization, normalization of character level mismatch, punctuation & special character removal, and stopword removal for cleaner and consistent input data.
 - **Dataset**: Trained on a curated English-Amharic parallel corpus, preprocessed to reduce noise and normalize tokens, with an 80-15-5 train-test-validation split.
 - **Training**: Optimized using **AdamW** with a warm-up scheduler and cross-entropy loss with label smoothing to enhance generalization.
 - **Inference**: Features beam search for improved accuracy and greedy decoding for faster results.